yasineryigit/InsuranceCampaignAPI/README.md

 As part of the POC, users can input campaign information, including the campaign title, description, and category.
 The campaign lifecycle and rules are as follows:

-For 'TSS', 'ÖSS', and 'Other' categories, campaigns are set to "Pending Approval" status upon initial submission.
-For other categories, campaigns are set to "Active."
-In other words, campaigns in these categories must be approved before they can be published.
+For 'Complementary Health Insurance', 'Private Health Insurance', and 'Other' categories, campaigns are set to "Pending Approval" status upon initial submission.
+For 'Life Insurance' category, campaigns are set to "Active."
+In other words, campaigns in some categories must be approved before they can be published.
 When a campaign is submitted with the same category, title, and description as an existing campaign, it is flagged as a repetitive and cannot be updated.
 A campaign that is "Pending Approval" will be set to "Active" once approved.
 Users can deactivate "Active" or "Pending Approval" campaigns.